vstconsulting/polemarch/doc/restapi.rst

    :>json string branch: current branch of project, to which project has been synced last time.
    :>json string url: url to this specific inventory.

+.. |project_notes_def| replace:: not required field for some user's notes, for example, for what purpose this project was created or something like this.
 .. |project_repository_def| replace:: URL of repository (repo-specific URL).
    For ``TAR`` it is just HTTP-link to archive.
 .. |project_hosts_def| replace:: list of hosts in project.
 See :ref:`hosts`